What Is Two Way Integration (and How Can It Help You?)

 Workbook access levels in Visor

 Depending on your unique use case, any one of these settings will likely cover the edge case where you wouldn’t want data to move back and forth.
-In the case of commenters, it’s probably much easier to maintain 2-way sync, because you can port those comments back into apps like Asana and Jira as needed.
+In the case of commenters, it’s probably much easier to maintain two-way integration, because you can port those comments back into apps like Asana and Jira as needed.

-Are you ready to try a 2-way sync?
+Are you ready to try a two-way integration?

-If you’re interested in trying 2-way syncing for yourself, try Visor!
+If you’re interested in trying two-way integrations for yourself, try Visor!
 Visor is on a mission to get your data in one place even if your team isn’t, making your project success crystal clear for everyone without demanding your team try a dozen expensive new tools.
-You’ll be able to sync with the tools you already use in just a few clicks and see for yourself why 2-way syncing is a game changer.
+You’ll be able to sync with the tools you already use in just a few clicks and see for yourself why two-way syncing is a game changer.
 And you can get started right now for free, no credit card info required.
 Try it today.

 If this article was helpful, here’s what to read next: